 — Require a unique file extension (named by the application developer), so only the intended type of the file is used for further processing.
 Each upload facility of an application could handle a unique file type;

-— Remove all Unicode characters and all control characters from the filename and the extensions;
+— Remove all Unicode characters and all ASCII control characters [4] from the filename and its extension;

 — Set a limit for the filename length; including the file extension.
-In an NTFS (New Technology File System) partition, usually a limit of 255 characters, without path information will suffice; and
+In an NTFS (New Technology File System) partition, usually a limit of 255 characters, without path information will suffice;